Fraternity & Sorority Life

 University Charge Date: November 14, 2017

 Suspension from Loyola University New Orleans through 2019.

-Prior to the organization's return to campus, representatives from the National Fraternity must meet with the Vice President of Student Affairs and other relevant staff, to submit a reorganization plan and be cleared to return to campus.
+Prior to the organization's return to campus, representatives from the National Fraternity must meet with the Chief Student Affairs Officer and other relevant staff, to submit a reorganization plan and be cleared to return to campus.